-- strong global growth and US GDP growth well ahead of its G7 peers (this year and next, according to IMF forecasts); - above-trend earnings for US companies, aided by President Trump's 2017 tax reform package and less stringent regulations; - strong cash flows feeding through into increased distributions and leading to a step change in dividends; - signs that companies are also using the tax windfall to invest in their businesses (hopefully translating into improved productivity); - improving consumer confidence and small business optimism; - and valuations closer to the middle of their long-term range than at the top end.
+- strong global growth and US GDP growth that is forecast to be well ahead of its G7 peers (Japan, Germany, France, UK, Italy and Canada) this year and next, according to the IMF (International Monetary Fund); - above-trend earnings for US companies, aided by President Trump's 2017 tax reform package and less stringent regulations; - strong cash flows feeding through into increased distributions and leading to a step change in dividends; - signs that companies are also using the tax windfall to invest in their businesses (hopefully translating into improved productivity); - improving consumer confidence and small business optimism; - and valuations closer to the middle of their long-term range than at the top end.

 The recent setback in markets has been focused largely on the technology and other high growth sectors where NAIT's portfolio is underrepresented Until recently, the US market has been on an upward trajectory as Figure 1 shows.
 The correction in share prices that has been a feature of the past couple of weeks has been focused largely on the technology and other high growth sectors where NAIT's portfolio is underrepresented.
 The Canadian market had been held back by weak commodity prices; however, that situation changed this year as the oil price rose.
-A resolution of the NAFTA (now USMCA) renegotiation has removed one element of uncertainty that was weighing on the Canadian market.
+A resolution of the NAFTA renegotiation and its recasting as USMCA (the United States, Mexico, Canada agreement) has removed one element of uncertainty that was weighing on the Canadian market.